Skip to content

 Perhaps the most consequential announcement of the symposium was the unveiling of “Ringleader,” a new series of exercises designed to test the Department of the Air Force’s ability to fuse sensor data from across the entire Defense Department and translate it into actionable targeting information at speed and scale.

 The Ringleader exercises will leverage the Distributed Common Ground System (DCGS), proliferated satellite architectures, and emerging moving target indication capabilities from both ground and airborne platforms.
 While Meink did not explicitly name the Golden Dome missile defense initiative, the connection is unmistakable.
-Space-based tracking, satellite sensor networks, and rapid targeting data transmission are foundational to both Ringleader and the broader missile defense architecture the Pentagon is building.
+Space-based tracking, satellite sensor networks, and rapid transmission of targeting data are foundational to both Ringleader and the broader missile defense architecture the Pentagon is building.

 Aviation Week reported that the findings from Ringleader could prove directly valuable to the Golden Dome effort, with Gen. Michael Guetlein, the Pentagon’s lead acquisition officer for the program, prioritizing integrated command and control as a near-term deliverable.
 Experimentation is expected to begin later this year, funded in part by the reconciliation bill and prior appropriations.